alanmmolina/alanmmolina.github.io/content/projects/standalone/composing-a-spotify-analytics-pipeline-with-dagster.md

 2. **`silver`**: transformed and structured `.parquet` data using [[articles/tools/duckdb|DuckDB]].
 3. **`gold`**: consolidated insights combining metrics into `.parquet` format using [[articles/tools/duckdb|DuckDB]].

 This structure provides clarity to our data transformation process.
 Raw data arrives first, then gets transformed into something more structured, and finally becomes refined into business-ready insights.
-Each layer has a distinct purpose—`bronze` captures the raw API responses, `silver` provides cleaned and normalized information in an analytics-friendly format, and `gold` delivers the final transformed insights ready for analysis.
+Each layer has a distinct purpose - `bronze` captures the raw API responses, `silver` provides cleaned and normalized information in an analytics-friendly format, and `gold` delivers the final transformed insights ready for analysis.
 This approach lets us focus on demonstrating [[articles/tools/dagster|Dagster]]'s capabilities rather than building a complete Data Lake with historical versioning.

 ---
 ## Setting the Stage

 Now that we understand the components of our pipeline, let's set up the development environment.
 Since [[articles/tools/dagster|Dagster]] is fundamentally a Python framework, we only need a Python environment to handle the entire project.
-This is one of [[articles/tools/dagster|Dagster]]'s strengths—it doesn't require separate infrastructure or services to get started.
+This is one of [[articles/tools/dagster|Dagster]]'s strengths - it doesn't require separate infrastructure or services to get started.

 For dependency management, I'm using `uv`, a blazing-fast Python package installer and resolver.
-If you're not familiar with it, it's worth checking out—it makes virtual environment management much more pleasant than traditional tools.
+If you're not familiar with it, it's worth checking out - it makes virtual environment management much more pleasant than traditional tools.
 Our project requires just a few dependencies, which we'll add to our `pyproject.toml`:

 ```toml
 dependencies = [